-The young physician is taught a fear based method of practicing.
+The young physician is taught a fear based method of practicing in a compartmentalized and mechanistic manner.
 Physicians are taught to practice mainstream medicine and stay in the box of peer competitive mainstream practices.
 If a physician steps out of the mainstream medical box, then they will lose patient referrals.
 I know about this issue from my former surgical chapter.

 The recent monthly November newsletter from a prominent malpractice insurer in Colorado (COPIC Insurance) states, “Physicians’ fears of medical liability lawsuits appear to drive them to order more diagnostic tests, even in states with medical liability damage caps, according to a recent study published in Health Affairs (August, 2013).
 According to this study, done by the Center for Studying Health System Change (HSC), physicians’ perceptions of their risk of medical liability lawsuits—rather than their actual risk—predict their practice of defensive medicine.”…….”Reducing defensive medicine may require approaches focused on physicians’ perceptions of legal risk and the underlying factors driving those perceptions.”

 Interestingly, the issue of fear based polypharmacy prescribing was not addressed in this article, but I perceive that this type of fear based practice has fully saturated the physician ranks.
 Pharmaceutical advertising in mainstream media is at an all time high, and the average citizen is as indoctrinated to use drugs, just as the physicians are indoctrinated to prescribe them.